 IFRS 9 defines an asset as impaired when one or more events harm the estimated future cash flows, as evidenced by the issuer's financial difficulties, default or delinquency, bankruptcy or financial reorganisation, and disappearance from the active market.

-Debt instruments and loan receivables measured at fair value through OCI are not impaired.
+Debt instruments and loan receivables measured at fair value through other comprehensive income are not impaired.

 Charge-offs